Get Service Now

 In case of an emergency, call 911.
 When in doubt, call 911 and let dispatchers determine the correct resources to dispatch.

-If an incident does not constitute an emergency, you should call the non-emergency police line at (541) 682-5111.
+If a crime is not in-progress or does not constitute an emergency, you should call the non-emergency police line at (541) 682-5111.
 You can also leverage the Downtown Guides, or “red caps”.
 Dial (541) 501-9286 to connect with the Downtown Guides Monday–Friday, 8am–6pm, and have someone sent to your location for assistance as a rapid alternative response for business and property owners.

-For a mental health non-emergency, your call may be routed to Lane County’s Mobile Crisis Services, or you can contact them directly.
+For a mental health emergency, your call may be routed to Lane County’s Mobile Crisis Services.
+While you can contact them directly, we encourage letting the 911 operator make that determination.
+See below for mental health non-emergencies.

 Downtown Police Team